NitsanBaleli/NitsanBaleli.github.io/_posts/2014-03-28-Sass-introduction.md

 title: Introduction to Sass (Syntactically Awesome StyleSheets)
 ---

 Writing CSS can be very tedious.
-If you ever wrote a large CSS file, you probably found yourself repeating rules all over the place, ending up with a file that is very long and difficult to debug.
+If you ever wrote a large CSS file you probably found yourself repeating rules all over the place, ending up with a file that is very long and difficult to debug.

 And to tell the truth, CSS is kind of dumb.

 For the purpose of making CSS a bit smarter and comfortable to handle,